Esri/offline-editor-js/README.md

 ##Dependencies

 * ArcGIS API for JavaScript (v3.8+)
 * NOTE: browser limitations and technical dependencies.
-The offline capabilities in this toolkit depend on psuedo-persistent HTML5 capabilities being present in the browser.
+The offline capabilities in this toolkit depend on certain HTML5 capabilities being present in the browser.
 Go [here](doc/dependencies.md) for a detailed breakdown of the information.
+	* We offer browser support for Chrome and Safari only, at this time.
+Some of the capabilities in the repository will not work on Internet Explorer.
+We continue to evaluate IE's capabilities as new releases become available to try and identify a point where we might be able to support it.

 * Sub-modules (see `/vendor` directory)

    * [offline.js](https://github.com/hubspot/offline) - it allows detection of the online/offline condition and provides events to hook callbacks on when this condition changes
-   * [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) - polyfill to simulate indexed db functionality in browsers/platforms where it is not supported (notably iOS Safari, PhoneGap, Android Chrome)
+   * [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) - polyfill to simulate indexeddb, or access WebSQL functionality in browsers/platforms where it is not supported (notably desktop Safari and iOS Safari)
    		- IMPORTANT: There is a know [issue](https://github.com/axemclion/IndexedDBShim/issues/115) with IndexedDBShim on Safari.
-The workaround is to switch from using /dist/IndexedDBShim.min.js to just using IndexedDBShim.js and then modify line #1467 to a more appropriate size that will meet all your storage needs, for example: ```var DEFAULT_DB_SIZE = 24 * 1024 * 1024```
+The workaround is to switch from using /dist/IndexedDBShim.min.js to just using IndexedDBShim.js and then search for and modify the line that defines the value for `DEFAULT_DB_SIZE`.
+Set this to more appropriate size that will meet all your storage needs, for example: ```var DEFAULT_DB_SIZE = 24 * 1024 * 1024```
    * [jasmine.async](https://github.com/derickbailey/jasmine.async.git) - library to help implementing tests of async functionality (used in tests)

 * Non sub-module based libraries
 	* [FileSaver.js](https://github.com/Esri/offline-editor-js/blob/master/lib/tiles/README.md) - library to assist with uploading and downloading of files containing tile information.
 	* [grunt-manifest](https://github.com/gunta/grunt-manifest) node.js library to assist with the creation of manifest files.
 	* [zip](http://gildas-lormeau.github.io/zip.js/) A library for zipping and unzipping files.
 	* [xml2json](https://code.google.com/p/x2js/) A library for converting XML to JSON.
 Seems to handle complex XML.

 ## Resources